Jearny58/Jearny58.github.io/_posts/2019-07-31-capstone-chronicles-july-31-2019.md

 9. Presents further detailed information related to reclassification of uncertain labels, from both pre and post-relabeling.
 10. Returns `train_df` and `valid_df`

-### Are you sure about that? - The Approaches to Uncertain Labels
+### Are you sure about that? - Approaches to Uncertain Labels

 Before we go any further, I want to take a deep dive into what we did with the uncertain labels within the training set.
 As mentioned above, we replaced all the Cardiomegaly observations that had a value of -1 with 0.
 Where did this idea come from?
 In their [paper](https://arxiv.org/pdf/1901.07031.pdf), the team at Stanford mentions a few different approaches that could be used for the uncertain labels, which include: